e-mny/astro_portfolio_2025/src/content/projects/field_booker.md

 ---

-## Chapter 3: The Result – The Hard Work Paid Off..?
+## Chapter 3: The Hard Work Paid Off..?

 It worked.
 It allowed me to have supper in peace.
 It allowed me to go to the toilet in peace.
 It allowed me to sleep in peace.